member87/portfolio-astro/src/content/blog/my-linux-joruney.md

 While using Ubuntu, I had heard many positive things about Arch Linux and how it was considered to be a "difficult" / "challenging" distro.
-Many people had commented on it rolling releases, and the AUR (Arch User Repository) which included a large selection of software.
+Many people had commented on its rolling releases, and the AUR (Arch User Repository) which included a large selection of software.

 In 2020, I made the move over to Arch Linux.
 I completely wiped my laptop, only